navidmir/M202A_Project/README.md

 ZephyrOs-based Computation Tests

-There are several tests that are used to test the power consumption.
+There are several tests that are used to test power consumption.

 1. FIR (10 tap, 64 pts)
 2. FFT (32 pt)